 Brydge BrydgePro Keyboard

 We love the solid feel and matched color of the BrydgePro.
-The case is made out of 100 percent aluminum, and on the 12.9-inch model, Brydge says the combined weight is less than the MacBook Air.
+Brydge made the case out of 100% aluminum, and the weight of the 12.9-inch model is less than the MacBook Air.
 The BrydgePro uses Bluetooth to connect to the iPad Pro, and it features backlit keys with adjustable brightness.
-The case has a hinge that allows it to open 180 degrees, giving you the ability to use it as a tablet when you need to.
+The case has a hinge that allows it to open 180 degrees, giving you the ability to use it as a tablet when you’re on the move.

 Lenrich 360-degree Keyboard Case

 There’s no doubt this is something of an odd case, as it makes your iPad Pro look a little bit like the laptop you get from your workplace’s IT department.
-But there’s more here than weird looks, there are some seriously cool features here too.
-Not only is your tablet now a very powerful laptop, but it’s also capable of a series of transformations, including a folded tablet-style and a media-viewing stand.
+There’s more here than weird looks; there are some seriously cool features here, too.
+This case will not only transform your tablet into a laptop, but you can also fold the case to use as a media-viewing stand.
 The screen also rotates in a full circle, making it easy to position your iPad Pro so everyone can see it.
 It’s not perfect, however.
 Aside from the unfortunate looks, it’s also quite chunky and adds a lot to the iPad Pro’s otherwise slim build.
-You’ll also need to charge the keyboard to use it.
+You also have to keep the keyboard charged, so you’re able to use it.
 It’s a good choice to help you with basic setup and functions at an affordable price.